bitfocus/companion-module-figure53-qlab/HELP.md

 QLab makes it simple to create intricate designs of light, sound, and video, which you play back during a live performance.
 QLab allows you to lock in exactly how you want the light, sound, and video to play during your performance.
 When you’re done designing, you'll switch to “show mode” and run your show just by pressing “GO”.

-Go over to [figure 53](https://figure53.com/) and checkout the software.
+Go over to [Figure 53](https://figure53.com/) and checkout the software.

 We currently support the following actions:
 * **Go:** Tell the current cue list of the given workspace to GO.